iamdanfox/event-sourcing/README.md

 Failures now happening because locally, Kafka is advertising its host as 192.168.99.100, but on CI, it should be localhost.
 We can get round this with a temporary hack of different docker-compose.yml files on CI vs locally, but this is super nasty.
 Gonna add stuff to /etc/hosts instead.
 Weirdly this isn't working.
 Strikes me that this whole problem goes away if we just require Docker for Mac only and drop support for docker-machine!!
+Green light!

+# Produce real events

+So far, I've just put a String into Kafka.
+Time to fire off some JSON!
+I implement `org.apache.kafka.common.serialization.Serializer` and call jackson's ObjectMapper#writeValueAsBytes.
+A new `RecipeCreatedEvent` then goes onto the topic nicely.
+Not sure what I should be doing with my `RecipeId`.
+I know Kafka has a `Key` field, but I think this is more for fine-grained partition control...
+I'm going to leave that null.

+Frustratingly, my test currently doesn't actually validate that sensible bytes end up in Kafka (I've only implemented the write path, not the read one).